DonatasSta/AssemblePro/README.md

 3. Follow the code style guidelines
 4. Submit pull requests to the `develop` branch

+### Version Control

+The project includes a comprehensive `.gitignore` file configured for both Python/Django and JavaScript/React environments.
+This ensures that:

+- Environment files (`.env`) with sensitive credentials are not committed
+- Build artifacts and compiled files are excluded
+- Dependencies and package directories (`node_modules`, `venv`) are ignored
+- IDE-specific files and system artifacts aren't tracked

+Always review your changes before committing to ensure no sensitive information is included in the repository.

 ## Deployment

 ### Production Environment Preparation